XaverStiensmeier/ilarisdiscordbot/README.md

 # ilarisdiscordbot
 A work in progress discord bot for the [ilaris](https://ilarisblog.wordpress.com/downloads/) ttrpg.

+If you use this dev version, make sure that the bot can only be invited by you.
+Otherwise, others can view your log and groups without administrator rights.

 ## How to use
 Needs to be updated